How to manage water use, levels, drainage and irrigation, and avoid pollution from waste water and sheep dip.

 - irrigation of covered crops (in glasshouses or poly tunnels)

 As an irrigator you may be eligible for a charge reduction of up to 50% because of the uncertainty of potential restrictions.
 This reduction is known as a 2 part tariff.
-If you don’t already have a 2 part tariff agreement contact the Environment Agency:
+If you do not already have a 2 part tariff agreement contact the Environment Agency:

 Discharge of waste water